TieGao/FNF-FrozenEngine/README.md

+Hello!
+I'm TieGao, the creator of this project (you can also call me Ice_Axe).

+This project was created purely out of my personal interest.
+I don't have extensive programming expertise, so I utilized AI assistance for much of the work.
+Some features are inspired by other engines or Lua mods that I enjoy.

+JUST ENJOY THE ENGINE LOL <3

 ![PsychionalEngineLogo](docs/img/PsychEngineLogoTweak.png)

 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.